JEER11/KioskApp/README.md

-# MapsIndoors Web UI

-This monorepo contains all UI projects for the MapsIndoors platform for Web.
-It is managed with [Lerna](https://lerna.js.org), which makes it easier to work with multiple connected projects in one repo, like this.

-## Project context: AI/ML Smart Kiosk (senior project)
+## AI/ML Smart Kiosk senior project

 This fork is being adapted into a touchless, multimodal campus wayfinding kiosk for NJIT.
 The deployment intent: